-And speaking of light, isn’t it a miracle that we are considered, according to statistics to be some of the happiest people on earth?
+And speaking of light, isn’t it a miracle that we are considered according to statistics to be some of the happiest people on earth?
 The fact that this constant darkness hasn’t filled our hearts with true darkness speaks a lot about the Nigerian spirit doesn’t it?

 It is also another great miracle that depression and mental illness is not on a mega high in this country.
-People here do try their best against all the odds, alas genuine hard work pays minimally.
+People here do try their best against all the odds.
+Unfortunately, genuine hard work pays minimally.
 And it is a bad look when thieves and corrupt people have the appearance of reaping all the rewards for little or no work.
 Harder still is it to convince young impressionable people that that is not the way to go.

 But wannabe celebrities are not who I am presenting to you today; just good old us, regular Nigerians.

-First of all, I think when we get to heaven, we should be seperated from the rest of the nations for two reasons.
+First of all, I think when we get to heaven, we should be seperated from the rest of the nations for two reasons:

 Number one, if there is a way to hide or disappear, we will find it.
 I know there is no hiding from you, just saying it might be quite irritating dealing with people who feel so smart that I am sure they believe they can outsmart you.
 I am just glad there is a word in your good book to qualify people who seem wise in their own eyes; and that word is foolish.
-And hopefully one day soon, before we leave this earth, we will gain true wisdom.
+And hopefully one day soon, before we leave this earth, we, Nigerians, will gain true wisdom.

-Two, we will just delay the line unnecessarily; queueing without some abusive authority to keep us in order does not work with us.
+Number two, we will just delay the line unnecessarily; queueing without some abusive authority to keep us in order does not work with us.
 And you are a God of love.
 And then there is the issue of excessive begging, multiple justifications or manouvers to either jump the line or avoid the judgement at hand.
 I am not sure anyone would have the patience for that annoyance.

 I believe I am looking at this all wrong, mainly through my own eyes as I know you are patient, merciful and full of grace.

-Some of us may have have taken your word too literally when you said time and chance is given to all.
+Some of us may have have taken your word too literally when you said time and chance are given to all.
 So whenever an opportunity strikes, we take it.
-This doesn’t excuse us by the way, we just need to get to the point where one of our values isn’t taking advantage of every situation for our benefit.
+This doesn’t excuse us by the way, we just need to get to the point where one of our values isn’t taking advantage of every situation for our personal benefit.